About torture and opression, resistance and the affects of Gezi. Interview to the LGBT-struggle in Turkey.

 I believe that the LGBT movement in Turkey started with that resistance, with that violence against transwomen.

-Officially it started with KAOS GL from Ankaralgtbturkey and lamdaistanbul.
+Officially it started with KAOS GL from Ankara and lamdaistanbul.

 In 1994 the magazine was published first.